aliasgharmhowwala/external-dns/docs/tutorials/ultradns.md

 This tutorial describes how to setup ExternalDNS for usage within a Kubernetes cluster using UltraDNS.

-For this tutorial, please make sure that you are using version  **> 0.7.2** of ExternalDNS.
+For this tutorial, please make sure that you are using a version **> 0.7.2** of ExternalDNS.

 ## Managing DNS with UltraDNS